Turistas poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to The group chooses to go to an isolated beach bar with Kiko and other locals, leaving their safety zone and entering the deeper Brazilian wilderness., moving from reaction to action.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, The group is captured and taken to an underwater cave surgery room.
 Finn is killed, organs harvested.
-The tourists face literal death as commodities., indicates the protagonist at their lowest point.
+The tourists face literal death as commodities., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Alex realizes they must navigate the underwater cave system to escape.
 They choose to dive into the unknown rather than wait for death., demonstrating the transformation achieved throughout the journey.